hegecica/roomba/README.md

 > CherryPy + Roomba + 4directions.html = You can control the _Beast_ from your browser!
 Woohoo!
 >
 >Usage: You press a direction, Roomba starts to run for 1 sec.
 That's it. _We don't really like to overcomplicate things._

+# Contact:

+If something is really unclear, and you **REALLY** want to steal something...
+Well...
+Just ask us and as we are nice and helpful we might help you to understand things.

+Oh.
+One more thing.
+If you are going to use our code please let us know...
+And maybe buy us a beer ;) We can send a PayPal link if you want ;)